machbase/machbase-neo/index.md

 # Machbase Neo

-✓ Easy installation - download and run<br/>
+✓ Easy installation - download and run <br/>
-✓ Easy to learn - standard SQL and same concept of Tables, Columns with RDBMS ✓ Easy to write and query via **HTTP**, **MQTT** and **gRPC** <br/>
+✓ Easy to learn - standard SQL and same concept of Tables, Columns with RDBMS <br/>
+✓ Easy to write and query via **HTTP**, **MQTT** and **gRPC** <br/>

 <span class="fs-7">